jdbohrman/elite-pine-74215/content/pages/posts/my-favorite-tools-for-developer-advocacy.md

       value: article
     - keyName: property
       name: 'og:title'
-      value: My favorite tools and integrations to leverage as a Developer Advocado 🥑
+      value: My favorite tools and integrations to leverage as a Developer Avocado 🥑
     - keyName: property
       name: 'og:description'
       value: >-
         Developer Advocacy requires building a foundation for developers to bring their voices together and share them with your organization.
     - keyName: property
       name: 'og:image'
       relativeUrl: true